kyledsavery/Ray-Caster/README.md

 * Cameras: Description begins with "camera" followed by its width and height.
   * `camera, width: W, height: H`
 * Lights: Description begins with "light" followed by the light's color, position and radial values.
+Radials are defined between 0.0 and 1.0.
   * `light, color: [R, G, B], radial-a2: A2, radial-a1: A1, radial-a0: A0, position: [X, Y, Z]`
 * Spheres: Description begins with "sphere" followed by the sphere's diffuse color, specular color, radius, and position.
   * `sphere, diffuse_color: [R, G, B], specular_color: [R, G, B], radius: r, position: [X, Y, X]`